State Model¶

 created.

 The current runtime creates the page cache during runtime initialization, passes it into kernel-worker and process creation paths, and exposes snapshot and diagnostic operations around it.
-The important design point is that shared file state is a named runtime/kernel substrate, not incidental per-worker data.
+The supervisor and kernel-owned publication rules remain authoritative for page identity, dirty state, fills, flushes, and control-plane transitions.

 The page cache is not an application-visible storage API.
 It is part of the runtime and kernel substrate used to make filesystem and process state visible across workers.